MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/debug-universal-drivers--kernel-mode-.md

-1. Type the following in the command area of the debugger to display information about the Sysvad driver :
+1. Type the following in the command area of the debugger to display information about the Sysvad driver.

     ``` syntax
     0: kd> lm m tabletaudiosample v